 - Waste shall be restricted to stable non-reactive hazardous waste.
 No liquids, slurries, sludges, clinical wastes or oils shall be deposited on site. - Residential property off Canfield Drive with views of the site should be protected by appropriate bunding/screening.
 Gaps in hedging on the boundary should be addressed to screen views. - The site is adjacent to a Local Wildlife Site (UFD 172 Runnels Hey), and area of Ancient Woodland.
-This site must be protected for example, through an appropriate buffer. - A hydrological assessment should be undertaken. - Those areas of archeological deposits preserved in-situ from the extraction phase shall be included as part of any restoration scheme. - The impacts from the proposal need to be addressed on the designated buildings located in the vicinity especially on the setting of Church of All Saints. - PRoW footpaths Great Canfield 2 and Little Canfield 8 cross the site and would require temporary diversion during operations. - Careful consideration must be given to the final restoration contours to ensure the final landform blends with the surrounding topography and the restoration would be predominantly back to agricultural use given the presence of Grade 2 agricultural.
+This site must be protected for example, through an appropriate buffer. - To demonstrate that there would not be an adverse effect on a European site through HRA.
+Most likely potential impacts to consider would be caused by water pollution. - A hydrological assessment should be undertaken. - Those areas of archaeological deposits preserved in-situ from the extraction phase shall be included as part of any restoration scheme. - The impacts from the proposal need to be addressed on the designated buildings located in the vicinity especially on the setting of Church of All Saints. - PRoW footpaths Great Canfield 2 and Little Canfield 8 cross the site and would require temporary diversion during operations. - Careful consideration must be given to the final restoration contours to ensure the final landform blends with the surrounding topography and the restoration would be predominantly back to agricultural use given the presence of Grade 2 agricultural.